JockLawrie/GLMpoc.jl/README.md

 - `linkfuncs`:    A tuple of link functions, one for each parameter that depends on covariates
 - `w`: A weight vector.
 - `y`: The response vector.
-- `Xs`: A vector of predictor matrices (`AbstractMatrix`).
+- `Xs`: A vector of predictor matrices (`AbstractMatrix`), 1 for each parameter that depends on covariates.
 Can be a mix of matrices and views.
 - `opts`: Solver options.
 For now a subset of `Optim.Options` from the `Optim` package.

-The solver is a block-wise cyclic coordinate descent.
+The solver is a block-wise cyclic coordinate descent with a basic line search.